kurtosis-tech/kardinal-playground/README.md

 1. Set up a Kubernetes cluster with a demo online boutique app installed on it (3 minutes)
 2. Visualize your stable, staging cluster using the Kardinal Dashboard (30 seconds)
-3. Use Kardinal to set up a lightweight "dev environment" inside of your cluster so you can quickly and efficiently test changes (30 seconds)
+3. Use Kardinal to set up a lightweight "dev environment" inside your cluster, so you can quickly and efficiently test changes (30 seconds)
 4. Visualize your cluster in the Kardinal Dashboard again, to see how the Kardinal "dev environment" is structured (30 seconds)
 5. Clean up the dev flow and return the cluster to normal state (15 seconds)